umbc-cmsc478/spring2024/projects.md

 5% for the plan of activities (in an appendix, please show the old one and the revised one, along with the planned activities of each group member) -->

 ### Project Presentation
-Your project presentation should roughly have the following format:
+**Each presentation would have a maximum time limit of 5 minutes.** Your project presentation should roughly have the following format:
 - Introduction/motivation
 - Problem definition
 - Proposed method